ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 | United States | 0.00042394 |
 | Unknown | 0.0003228315385 |

-With the following regions supported for United States:
+The following regions are supported for the United States:

 | **Region** | **Tonnes CO2e per kWh** |
 | --- | --- |